 Discussion of MRP Design Inputs

-The applicant for the Mission Rock Project (MRP) proposes to use ASD to calculate factors of safety against buoyancy uplift of the LCC based on guidance from U.S. Army Corp of Engineers (EM 1110-2-2100) and National Cooperative Highway Research Program (NCHRP) 529.
+The applicant for the Mission Rock Project (MRP) proposes to use ASD to calculate factors of safety against buoyancy uplift of the P-LCC based on guidance from U.S. Army Corp of Engineers (EM 1110-2-2100) and National Cooperative Highway Research Program (NCHRP) 529.

 NCHRP 529 requires a FS of 1.2 for the design basis groundwater elevation or flood event.
-Consistent with ASD methodology, best-values of ps are recommended.
+Consistent with ASD methodology, best-values of ps are recommended in calculating the factor of safety.

-EM 1110-2-2100 pertains to calculating the factor of safety against flotation of concrete structures:
+The guidance in EM 1110-2-2100 pertains to calculating the factor of safety against flotation of concrete structures:

 (8)